openphilanthropy/unrestricted-adversarial-examples/README.md

 # Unrestricted Adversarial Examples Challenge

 In the Unrestricted Adversarial Examples Challenge, attackers submit arbitrary adversarial inputs, and defenders are expected to assign low confidence to difficult inputs while retaining high confidence and accuracy on a clean, unambiguous test set.
-You can learn more about the motivation and structure of the contest in [Unrestricted Adversarial Examples, Brown et al. 2018](http://arxiv.org/)
+You can learn more about the motivation and structure of the contest in [Unrestricted Adversarial Examples paper](http://arxiv.org/)

 This repository contains code for Phase 1 of the challenge (the warm-up), as well as the public proposal for phase 2 of the challenge (the contest).